nickbild/browzen/README.md

 Next, [analysis.py](https://github.com/nickbild/browzen/blob/main/analysis.py) connects to the SQLite3 database that stores web history in Chrome/Chromium and correlates web site visit times with the database of emotional state observations created by the classification step.
 The result of the analysis, the sum of each emotional state observed while visting each web site, is stored in an SQLite3 database table.

-Finally, the analysis results are used to generate a web dashboard ([generate_dashboard.py](https://github.com/nickbild/browzen/blob/main/generate_dashboard.py)) to provides a simple way to visualize, on average, how each web site one visits impacts their emotional state.
+Finally, the analysis results are used to generate a web dashboard ([generate_dashboard.py](https://github.com/nickbild/browzen/blob/main/generate_dashboard.py)) to provide a simple way to visualize, on average, how each web site one visits impacts their emotional state.
 The web dashboard ([dashboard.html](https://github.com/nickbild/browzen/blob/main/dashboard.html)) relies on only HTML5 and JavaScript.

 ## Media